 What to wear?

 We would recommend comfortable clothes & shoes for this tour.
 Guests often like to include a smart - casual outfit for dinner if you wish, however there is no pressure to follow a dress code.
 Layers suit the Irish weather best as there can be a cool breeze especially near the coast so we would say if you are used to warmer climates, a hat & a warm coat are essential.
-A packable rain jacket & foldaway umbrella will come in handy as we will most likely have rain at some point during the tour.
+A packable light rain jacket & foldaway umbrella will come in handy as we will most likely have rain at some point during the tour.

 Please ensure that you visit your doctor to enquire about any vaccination requirements you may need for your visit to Ireland.